 NPs are the fastest growing members of the primary care provider workforce and are the provider of choice for millions of Americans.
 Protecting a patient’s right to choose a NP as their health care provider, and to have that care covered under their insurance plan, is a key priority for AANP.
 This includes supporting the enactment and enforcement of insurance laws for direct credentialing and reimbursement of NPs, ensuring that reimbursement rates promote sustainable practices and including NPs in network directories.
 As states experiment with and deploy new models of care delivery and reimbursement, policy decisions must include NPs as primary care providers and leaders of Accountable Care Organizations, Patient-centered Medical Homes and other coordinated care initiatives.
 Additionally, full and open participation for NPs in value-based payment models, telehealth and facility governance will be critical as the health care system shifts to promoting integrative, coordinated care.
 AANP further calls for policies that ensure fair, competitive and level playing fields that support patient choice in providers, network adequacy, meaningful reporting measures and sustainability.

 - Build and Support Public Health

-Our patients and communities face multiple public health challenges that threaten their health and weigh on the health care system and overall economy.
-AANP continues to pursue evidence-based policy and practice solutions on a host of public health issues, including access to safe pain care, substance use disorder treatment, immunizations, concussion care, cancer prevention and advancing preventative services and population health.
+Patients and communities face multiple public health challenges that threaten their health and weigh on the health care system and overall economy.
+AANP continues to pursue evidence-based policy and practice solutions on a host of public health issues including access to safe pain care, substance use disorder treatment, immunizations, concussion care, cancer prevention and advancing preventative services and population health.

 Learn more and get involved by contacting AANP at email@example.com.